johannschopplich/nuxt-vitalizer/README.md

    * @default 'dynamicImports'
    */
   disablePrefetchLinks?: boolean | 'dynamicImports'

   /**
+   * Whether to remove preload links from the HTML.
+This can be useful for improving the FCP (First Contentful Paint) score, especially when emulating slow network conditions.
+   *
+   * @default false
+   */
+  disablePreloadLinks?: boolean

+  /**
    * Whether to remove the render-blocking stylesheets from the HTML.
 This only makes sense if styles are inlined during SSR rendering.
 To only prevent the `entry.<hash>.css` stylesheet from being rendered, set to `entry`.
 If set to `true`, all stylesheet links will not be rendered.